Trilateration using Unlabeled Path or Loop Lengths: The case of edge measurement ensembles

-ii) Suppose that the $D$ edges of $E$ are not all distinct.
-Then $E'$, the collection of $r<D$ distinct edges is infinitesimally independent (Proposition~\ref{prop:simplex}).
-As in Proposition~\ref{prop:infind}, the image $\E(M_{d,n})$ must be an $r$-dimensional constructible subset $S$ of one of the $r$-dimensional linear (and irreducible) spaces $X_I$ described in Lemma \ref{lem:1}.
+Suppose that the $D$ edges comprising $E$ are not all distinct.
+Then $E'$, the collection of $r<D$ distinct edges, is infinitesimally independent (Proposition~\ref{prop:simplex}).
+From Proposition~\ref{prop:infind}, $\E(M_{d,n})$ must be an $r$-dimensional constructible subset $S$ of one of the $r$-dimensional linear (and irreducible) spaces $X_I$ described in Lemma \ref{lem:1}.
 Its Zariski closure, $\bar{S}$, would then be equal to this $X_I$.
-Since $M_{d,d+2}$ contains $S$ and is Zariski closed, $M_{d,d+2}$ must contain $\bar{S} = X_I$.
+Since $M_{d,d+2}$ contains $S$ and is Zariski closed, $M_{d,d+2}$ must contain $X_I$.

-iii) But from Lemma~\ref{lem:1}, $X_I$ is not contained in $M_{d,d+2}$.
-This contradiction estabishes the lemma.
+But from Lemma~\ref{lem:1}, $X_I$ is not contained in $M_{d,d+2}$.
+This contradiction establishes the lemma.

 \end{proof}